2341/2341.github.io/_posts/2021-06-20-add-extensions-to-edge-with-application-guard.markdown

 ---

 If you use Microsoft Edge with Application Guard all extensions you install are gone after you restart the browser.
 A workaround for this is to force installation of all extensions you need to use via the Windows Registry.
 Under "\Software\Policies\Microsoft\Edge\ExtensionInstallForcelist" you can put the IDs of all extentions you need.
-"Edge" and "ExtensionInstallForcelist" are probably not be present so you will have to add them.
+"Edge" and "ExtensionInstallForcelist" are probably not present so you will have to add them.

 <img src="/assets/img/edge-registry2.jpg" alt="">